apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Playbook: Why Harris and Walz are headed to rural Georgia**
+**Tim Burton Didn’t Make ‘Beetlejuice 2’ to ‘Do a Big Sequel for Money’: ‘I Didn’t Even Watch the First Movie to Prepare’**

-You can read more about it [here](https://news.google.com/rss/articles/CBMimwFBVV95cUxNU1E2SlhTUVhjNGo0UVUzdEJIeW1pWEpKb1BUS3lFNTR6M2UwYW9jV2h3U2NtSDM2ME5sQVBqLXJnZUQ2cVd1QjNMRDZtcmthdEx4OHVzWFoyRUtUdDktU0F6NHFRUDRibTRiSzBabUtiajlQeUdTNGJRbkJhcVNUWXNMZFZsbDFNcF9CTnpHOFlsU3drd0ZMUThGUQ?oc=5).
+You can read more about it [here](https://news.google.com/rss/articles/CBMirAFBVV95cUxPbGJzMXE1MUZ4ZTNOampndVZBaXp2MjU1UWhESDl1X1ZFenBGdEMyaGtIVXZOZUE2VEtZYU5VaHBVSDg4YXpLang1ZG8wdnZXaFNvcnFNeWdyVXl2a0tqX0xtZWRzX3JJMDQ5LWJzaVVwb2NmWm55QXZPYXFmczBWWlR1LXpBY0lKQW5JZ1ZTX1hlUzlhWEpZczA0d24za3k5ak4xSEdZRkdIQl9S?oc=5).

 ## Requirements
 - Python 3.8